This is a revised timeline of selected events in the history of soda.

 - The Quaker Cola Company goes bankrupt.

-- John Pemberton (1832-1888) invents Coca-Cola (June 13), inspired by coca wine and Pepsi-Cola, the latter of which he was a fan, sharing the qualities of both the extract of coca leaves from coca wine, and the kola nut flavoring from Pepsi-Cola; The Coca-Cola Company is founded in Atlanta, GA (July 4, to deliberately coincide with the founding of the United States of America with the signing of the Declaration of Independence).
+- John Pemberton (1832-1888) invents Coca-Cola (June 13), inspired by coca wine and Pepsi-Cola, the latter of which he was a fan, sharing the qualities of both the extract of coca leaves from coca wine, and the kola nut flavoring from Pepsi-Cola; The Coca-Cola Company is founded in Atlanta, GA (July 4, to deliberately coincide with the 100th anniversary of the founding the United States of America with the signing of the Declaration of Independence).
 Coca-Cola (Coke for short) is the first cola to become an arch-rival of Pepsi-Cola.
 In the first several years, Coca-Cola also contained extract from coca leaves; thus, the new drink initially contained cocaine.

 - Coke quickly surpasses Liberty Cola in popularity, becoming third behind Pepsi and RC.